All Episodes

 So no, there needs to be some very strong pushback, and we see it happening.

-Let's see, Perkins Coy, the big uh law firm that I think was associated with the Democrats and Hillary Clinton, they fired an attorney for something that the attorney said about Charlie Kirk.
+Let's see, Perkins Coy, the big law firm that I think was associated with the Democrats and Hillary Clinton, they fired an attorney for something that the attorney said about Charlie Kirk.

-They they rapidly fired him.
+They rapidly fired him.

 Good choice for a law firm.